cym13/1337dict/README.rst

 It is designed to be very efficient, you have no reason to worry about your memory usage.
 You can also speed it up by setting length boundaries: combinations that do not fit that boundary will never get generated.

+By default 1337dict does not permute its elements, it keeps them in order.
+This explains why in the previous example *ba* is never generated.
+In order to enable the permutations use the --permute flag.

 Documentation
 =============